Abogical/abogic.al/src/about.md

 Creating LittleBigPlanet games with _logic_ gates in the game under the pseudonym _'Abogical'_.
 The name stuck by long after.

+## About this website
+He made this website with the [Deno](https://deno.land) static site generator [Lume](https://lume.land), [PostCSS](https://postcss.org/), and icons from [Remix Icon](https://remixicon.com/).
+Source code of this website is available at [gitlab.com/Abogical/abogical](https://gitlab.com/Abogical/abogical)

-His ramblings has been gathered as a blog at this site.
+His ramblings will be gathered as a blog at this site.
 Contact him if you're curious with the links below.